Last Updated on December 2, 2023 by Electricalvolt

 In differential form,

-How does current flow in a circuit?
+How does electric current flow in a circuit?

 Previously, it was an assumption that the flow of the electric current happens because of the positive charge.
-Now it has been proved that the drifting of electrons from the lower to the higher potential point is the main reason for current flow.
+It has been proved that the drifting of electrons from the lower to the higher potential point is the main reason for current flow.
 The flow of current caused by the external field is the drift current.

 Types of Electric current